Visit the Campbell Scientific Forum to submit your question to users around the world.

 What would it take to make the CR1000 wireless?

 This depends on what is meant by “wireless.”
-Using telecommunication peripherals, the CR1000 can communicate with remote computers.
-Examples of “wireless” telecommunication options include cellular telephone, licensed and spread-spectrum radios, and satellite communications.
+Using telecommunications peripherals, the CR1000 can communicate with remote computers.
+Examples of wireless telecommunications options include cellular telephone, licensed and spread-spectrum radios, and satellite communications.
 Additionally, Ethernet interfaces allow the CR1000 to access, or be accessed by, the Internet or internal Local Area Networks (LANs).

-These links allow the user to remotely access the datalogger's real-time data, stored data, and programming.
-Users can combine several telecommunication options.
+These links allow the user to remotely access the datalogger real-time data, stored data, and programming.
+Users can combine several telecommunications options.
 Popular telemetry options that can be combined include Ethernet-to-radio, multidrop-to-spread-spectrum radio, phone-to-multidrop, Ethernet-to-multidrop, and phone-to-radio.

 Data storage and retrieval peripherals are described in this brochure.

-The CR1000 wiring panel shows four serial I/O ports on C1 to C8.
+The CR1000/CR3000 wiring panel shows four serial I/O ports on C1 to C8.
 Do these serial I/O ports provide the same functionality as the SDM-SIO4 module did on a CR10X or CR23X datalogger?

 Not the same, but similar.
 The SDM-SIO4 provides RS-232 voltage levels; the CR1000 control ports provide 0 to 5 V only.
-Both usually work with all sensors, and both devices support RS-232 and TTL logic.
+Both usually work with all sensors, and both devices are compatible with RS-232 and TTL logic.
 The CR1000 is easier to set up and program for serial input.
-The SDM-SIO1 is another option.
+The SDM-SIO1 is a preferred alternative to the SDM-SIO4.

-The CR1000 can handle strings as a specific data type.
-It has integrated serial communications capabilities on the following:
+When compared to the CR10X, the CR1000 can handle strings as a specific data type.
+It also has more integrated serial interfaces including the following:

 If data is downloaded to a PC, the resultant “CR1000_Table1.dat” file is, for example, 150 kB in size.
 Is 150 kB necessarily its size on the CR1000?
 Is there any type of data compression being used?